arvietabz/CleanSubtitles/README.md

 It can also detect the subfolders containing .srt files.

 Check out "patterns.txt" for list of text to remove in your subtitles seperated by new lines.

-Run the "clean_subs.bat" to run CleanSubtitles
+Run the "clean_subs.bat" to run CleanSubtitles.